What Are Archaea Cell Walls Made Of?

 1. Nanopatterned Materials

 The self‑assembling nature of S‑layers has inspired a new class of nanofabrication templates.
-Because of that, researchers coat silicon wafers with purified S‑layer proteins, allowing the lattice to act as a molecular stencil for depositing metals or semiconductors.
+Researchers coat silicon wafers with purified S‑layer proteins, allowing the lattice to act as a molecular stencil for depositing metals or semiconductors.
 The resulting patterns are uniform at the 3–10 nm scale—far below the resolution of conventional photolithography.

 Enzymes immobilized within an S‑layer retain activity under extreme pH, temperature, or salinity.
-As an example, an archaeal β‑galactosidase tethered to an Halobacterium S‑layer remained functional after 48 h at 80 °C and 4 M NaCl, outperforming traditional immobilization matrices by a factor of five.
+As an example, an archaeal β‑galactosidase tethered to an Halobacterium S‑layer remained functional after 48 h at 80 °C and 4 M NaCl, outperforming traditional immobilization matrices by a factor of five Simple, but easy to overlook.
+Which is the point..

 3. Vaccine Platforms